 Applied Parts (AP) Parts or accessories that contact the patient to perform their function.
-For ultrasound equipment, this includes transducers and ECG leads.
-Type BF Body Floating or non-conductive ultrasound probes which are marked with the 'man in box' BF symbol. this includes all transducers. × Type CF Cardiac Floating or non-conductive intraoperative probes for direct cardiac contact and isolated ECG connections so marked with the 'heart in box' CF symbol.
-Sink Leakage The current resulting from the application of mains voltage to the applied part.
+For ultrasound equipment, this includes transducers, ECG leads and e-TRAX Needle Sensor.
+Type BF Body Floating or non-conductive ultrasound probes which are marked with the 'man in box' BF symbol. this includes all transducers and ECG leads 5 t Type CF Cardiac Floating or non-conductive, intraoperative probes for direct cardiac contact, isolated ECG connections and e-TRAX Needle Sensor which are marked with the 'heart in box' CF symbol. or Sink Leakage The current resulting from the application of mains voltage to the applied part.
 This test is required test for Type CF applied parts.